stephenverderame/cpp_book/src/basic_containers/vector.md

 ### `std::unorded_set` and `std::unordered_map`

 Same as their respective ordered variants except implemented with a hash map / hash set.
 Due to the hash function, an iterator will traverse the map/set in an arbitrary order while their ordered variants will traverse the keys in order from least to greatest.

-The keys of each must specialize `std::hash<T>` to provide a hash function if they are a user defined type or you must change the third template argument to a type of a functor to perform the hashing.
+The keys of each must specialize `std::hash<T>` or you must change the third template argument to a  functor type to perform the hashing.
 Keys are compared via `operator==` which can be changed by changing the 4th template argument to a custom comparator type which overloads `operator()` to perform the comparison.

 ### `std::forward_list`